 Enzymes that repair damaged DNA are increasingly attractive as targets for anti-cancer agents.
-DNA repair enzyme inhibitors are potentially useful as adjuvants for modalities that target DNA (e.g. alkylating agents, -radiolysis).
-DNA polymerase is (Pol ) is an attractive target because it is vital to base excision repair and is overexpressed in many tumor cells.
-Recently, we reported on a mechanism-based irreversible inhibitor of Pol that works synergistically with an alklylating agent (MMS) to kill prostate cancer cells.
-The inhibitor was derived from a library of molecules whose design was driven by our demonstration that DNA lesions such as DOB irreversibly inactivate Pol.
+DNA repair enzyme inhibitors are potentially useful as adjuvants for modalities that target DNA (e.g. alkylating agents, gamma-radiolysis).
+DNA polymerase beta (Pol beta) is an attractive target because it is vital to base excision repair and is overexpressed in many tumor cells.
+Recently, we reported on a mechanism-based irreversible inhibitor of Pol that works synergistically with DNA damaging agents (bleomycin, MMS) to kill prostate cancer cells.
+The inhibitor was derived from a library of molecules whose design was driven by our demonstration that certain DNA lesions produced by cytotoxic antitumor agents irreversibly inactivate Pol beta.

 • Irreversible Inhibition of DNA Polymerase by Small Molecule Mimics of a DNA Lesion.
 Arian, D.; Hedayati, M.; Zhou, H.; Bilis, Z.; Chen, K.; DeWeese, T. L.; Greenberg, M. M. J. Am.
 Chem.
 Soc.
 2014, 136, 3176-3183.
 (PMC: 4047187)